 In keeping with the tenets of their Quaker faith, Swarthmore's founders established the College as coeducational since its founding in 1864.
 Equality also intentionally extended to the governance of the school, where the Board of Managers consisted of an equal number of women and men.
 When it was discovered in 1870 that Pennsylvania law did not allow women to serve on boards, the group successfully petitioned state legislators to change the law so that women could legally continue to serve.

-During Women's History Month, we will feature some of the dedicated women who have influenced the College through the years.
-Check back throughout the month as more are added.
+Featured below are some of the dedicated women who have influenced the College through the years.

 Swarthmore College founder Lucretia Mott (1793-1880), a Quaker minister and major figure in the reform movements of the 19th century, devoted her life to the abolition of slavery, women’s rights, school and prison reforms, temperance, peace, and religious tolerance.
 Her home in Philadelphia was a stop on the Underground Railroad and her support of women’s education also led to the founding of what became the Medical College of Pennsylvania and Moore College of Art, both in Philadelphia.